IPO Update: GoHealth Gets $750 Million IPO Ready To Go (Pending:GOCO)

 GoHealth’s recent financial results can be summarized as follows:

-Sharply growing topline revenue
+Sharply growing top line revenue

 Variable operating profit and margin